01-edu/public/subjects/ai/nlp-scraper/audit/README.md

 ##### Scraper

-##### There are at least 300 news articles stored in the file system or the database.

-##### Run the scraper with `python scraper_news.py` and fetch 3 documents.
-The scraper is not expected to fetch 3 documents and stop by itself, you can stop it manually.
+##### Run the scraper with `python scraper_news.py` and fetch 300 articles.
+If needed, stop the program manually when enough data has been retrieved.

-###### Does it run without any error and store the 3 files as expected?
+###### Does it run without any error and store the articles as described in the subject?

 ##### Topic classifier